SoCo/SoCo/README.rst

     >>> my_zone.volume = 6

 But perhaps the easiest way is to use the module-level `discover` function.
-This will find all the Zone Players on your network, and return a python iterable containing them:
+This will find all the Zone Players on your network, and return a python set containing them:

 .. code:: python